Edmond Azemi: 2005-2010 season

 In 2005-06 season, Edmond Azemi played in KB Valbona Tropoje in Albanian Basketball League and also in Eurocup Challenge where he was one of the best players of his team.
 He averaged with 9.0 points, 2.0 rebounds and 1.0 steals per game.
 Also in 2005-06 season he played with KB Prishtina where he averaged with 10.3 points and 2.6 assists per game.
 Then in 2006-07 he played for KR Basket in the Icelandic Úrvalsdeild and helped them win the national championship.
 For the season he averaged 9.1 points, 4.2 rebounds, 1.6 assists and 2.4 steals in 12 games played.
-From Iceland he returned in Kosovo at KB Prishtina to play just two seasons and to go to Macedonian basketball superleague at KK Lirija team where he played 13 games with average - 12.2 points, 4.3 rebounds and 1.9 assists per game.
+From Iceland he returned in Kosovo at KB Prishtina to play just two seasons and to go to Macedonian basketball superleague at KB Liria team where he played 13 games with average - 12.2 points, 4.3 rebounds and 1.9 assists per game.